 You can also use the Mixed Reality viewer (Windows 10) to put creations in the classroom – or anywhere!

 - When putting data into the 3D export window you can only use positive numbers

 - You will get an exported ,glb file.
 This means you must have a program that can open a .glb file

 - Put the structure block one level below your creation

 - Share your creations with us by tweeting @playcraftlearn and using #3DMinecraftEdu

-Known issues with the Structure Block on specific devices
+Known issues with the Structure Block on iPad and Chromebook devices

 - iPads and Chromebooks do not support Exporting from Save mode.
 The Export button does not appear in the menu while in Save mode.

 - To export from an iPad, either use the 3D Export mode or export the world, transfer to a supported device, and then export the structure onto the supported device